 The first supplement that makes up that list is one known as EDTA.
 You also may have heard of it as EDTA chelation therapy, which was approved by the FDA to aid in lead poisoning.
 EDTA can be administered via IV or oral supplementation.

-A study at the University of Michigan found that one dose of an oral EDTA chelation product showed excretion of heavy metals by the following amounts:
+A study at the University of Michigan found that one dose of an oral EDTA chelation product showed excretion of heavy metals in the following amounts:

 - Aluminum: 229 percent